voormedia/ec2-snapshot/README.md

 * The gem only works on Linux, as it has dependencies on files such as `/etc/hostname` and `/proc/mounts`
 * `wget` needs to be installed.
 This is required to automatically retrieve the current instance id
 * `xfs_freeze` (included in xfsprogs package) needs to be installed in order to be able to freeze a XFS filesystem to get a consistent snapshot
+* `fsfreeze`(included in util-linux-ng package) needs to be installed in order to be able to freeze a generic filesystem to get a consistent snapshot (supported for kernels > 2.6.29)

 Getting started